The process of selling your business

 After your approval of the long list of targets, we will contact them.
 We mainly sell them the advantages of your organization to help them picture very clearly what they can achieve by acquiring your company.
 During the talks and meetings, we will thoroughly test the interest and financial capabilities of the companies we talk to.
-The result will be a shortlist of targets whom we will invite to visit your company.
+The result will be a short list of targets whom we will invite to visit your company.

 In the M&A process, we will establish a value for your company on the basis of various methods.
 At the same time, we will learn about other items (e.g. staff retention) that are important to you.
 During our talks, we aim to understand in detail what the valuation methods of your prospective acquirers are and what absolute value they will add to your company.
 Visit business valuations for detailed information about this subject.
-If you have plans to sell your company the page how to increase the value of my company can help you to get a better price.
+If you have plans to sell your company the page on how to increase the value of my company can help you to get a better price.

 Once we have found the most suitable company to buy your business, we start preparing a term sheet or LOI.
 The process of selling a business is almost complete.
-Within the process of selling a company, more legal document are involved.
+Within the process of selling a company, more legal documents are involved.
 For an overview visit legal documents in a business sale and download some examples to get familiar with the procedure.

 Due diligence is done by the acquiring company or by external accountants and or due diligence experts working on behalf of the acquirer.
 We can assist in the due diligence process to ensure all required documents (the due diligence checklist) are prepared on time, so the process can run smoothly.
-Due diligence is executed on financial, legal and other business areas.
+Due diligence is executed in financial, legal, and other business areas.
 For more information, see due diligence or read vendor due diligence for the seller of a company to become more familiar with this topic.

 In the final phase, the contract will be drawn up by an external legal party.
 Normally, it is the responsibility of the acquiring company to do this.
-Corporate Finance in Europe (CFIE) can manage this process from the seller's side if desired.
-We work closely together with the seller's legal counsel to ensure the contract is appropriate for the sellers.
+Corporate Finance in Europe (CFIE) can manage this process from the seller’s side if desired.
+We work together closely with the seller’s legal counsel to ensure the contract is appropriate for the sellers.